cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-investigation-taxa-analysis-with-microbiomestat.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-10-07 at 15.18.08.png" alt=""><figcaption></figcaption></figure>

-The volcano plot, resultant from the `volcano_plots`, presents a nuanced visualization of the relationship between fold-change (magnitude of variation) and its statistical relevance.
-This tool is pivotal for distinguishing taxa with significant differences in abundance.
+The resultant volcano plot visualizes the relationship between the magnitude of change (fold-change) and its statistical significance.
+This graphical representation aids researchers in pinpointing taxa with substantial differential abundance.

-The method initiates with preprocessing tasks, such as filtering, normalization, and aggregation at designated taxonomic levels.
-Subsequent to these tasks, the LinDA method identifies significant variances between groups, considering specified covariates.
+Upon preprocessing which includes filtering, normalization, and optional aggregation at designated taxonomic levels, the function employs the LinDA method to identify variances between groups while adjusting for provided covariates.

-The table provides concise results, outlining significant taxa with pertinent statistical metrics, facilitating informed selection for subsequent detailed exploration.
+Subsequently, the provided table offers a comprehensive overview of various taxa accompanied by pertinent statistical measures, paving the way for detailed exploration and analysis.

+In the context of this table:

+- **Mean Abundance**: This signifies the average abundance of a particular taxon (variable) across all samples.
+- **Prevalence**: This metric represents the proportion of samples where a specific taxon is present, reflecting its widespread occurrence across the dataset.

 #### Differential abundance results at Genus level